zulqarnainchishti/Abstract-Data-Structures/non-linear/hierarchical/binary-search-tree/README.md

 ## Overview

-Binary Search Tree (BST) is an efficient implementation of a Binary Search Tree as an Abstract Data Type (ADT) in C. The BST is a hierarchical data structure that stores data in a sorted manner, allowing for quick search, insertion, and deletion operations.
+BinarySearchTree is an efficient implementation of a Binary Search Tree as an Abstract Data Type (ADT) in C. The BST is a hierarchical data structure that stores data in a sorted manner, allowing for quick search, insertion, and deletion operations.
 This implementation provides a comprehensive set of functions to manage the tree, analyze its properties, and perform various traversals.
 It's built in pure C, making it a lightweight and standalone solution for projects requiring ordered data storage.

 ## Table of Contents